Secret Server Performance and Sizing Guide

 Addressing Large-Scale Sizing Questions

-While Secret Server is built for enterprises, we have not had many customers with environments exceeding the conditions above.
-Sales engineers, partners, and consultants should work directly with Delinea solutions architects to properly size Secret Server environments fitting at least one of the following parameters:
+While Secret Server is built to be enterprise ready, we have not had many customers whose environments exceed the conditions above.
+Sales engineers, partners, and consultants should work directly with Delinea Solutions Architects to properly size Secret Server environments that fit any one of the following parameters:

 - 100,000+ secrets